The Constitutional Question at the Heart of Trump's Impeachment

-Democrats and the White House traded opening shots in President Donald Trump’s impeachment trial over the holiday weekend, with each side accusing the other in politically charged documents of attempting to subvert the 2020 election.
+Democrats and the White House traded opening shots in President Donald Trump’s impeachment trial over the holiday weekend, with each side accusing the other of attempting to subvert the 2020 election.

 But beneath the heated partisan language is a fundamental constitutional question.

-House Democrats say Trump used his control over America’s economic and military might to try to stay in power, withholding defense and diplomatic aid to Ukraine to get the country to publicly announce investigations into his political rival Joe Biden.
+House Democrats say Trump used America’s economic and military might to try to stay in power, withholding defense and diplomatic aid to Ukraine to get the country to announce investigations into his political rival Joe Biden.

-Even if he did, Trump’s lawyers contend, there is no specific law saying that is illegal.
+Even if he did, Trump’s lawyers contend, there is no law saying that is illegal.

 So a key question for the Senate as it begins its formal trial in earnest on Tuesday is: Can a president be removed from office even if he hasn’t committed a crime?
 The fate of Trump’s presidency and the carefully calibrated balance of power between the White House and Congress hang on the answer.